Stay informed

 For retailers looking to break down the barriers between digital and physical shopping, commercetools InStore is the cutting-edge innovation they’ve been waiting for.
 By centralizing customer, order and inventory data in real time, it eliminates outdated silos and ensures that every touchpoint — whether online, mobile or in-store — works in perfect harmony.

-Legacy in-store systems, such as POS (point-of-sale) solutions, are notoriously rigid, slow and expensive to maintain. commercetools InStore flips the script with a flexible approach that gives retailers the agility to evolve at the speed of consumer expectations.
+Legacy in-store systems are notoriously rigid, slow and expensive to maintain. commercetools InStore is a modern POS solution that gives retailers the agility to evolve at the speed of consumer expectations.

 A perfect example of this transformation is Jaycar, an Australian retailer known for its electronics and DIY components.
 Store associates lacked real-time product visibility, often leaving customers waiting while they checked desktop systems at the front of the store.
 Meanwhile, online shoppers had access to better search and product recommendations than in-store customers.